SergeyStaroletov/kohmar-firewall/README.md

 Software architecture was presented at <a href = "https://www.icin-conference.org">ICIN 22 conference</a>.
 <a href = "https://ieeexplore.ieee.org/document/9758121"> Software architecture in the IEEE paper</a>
+<a href = "https://www.fruct.org/sites/default/files/files/FRUCT32_Program.pdf"> To be presented at FRUCT 32 conference </a>

 <img src="kohmar_screen.png" width="400" />